1031 Exchange Overview

 One of the most misunderstood concepts of tax deferred exchanges is the requirement to exchange “like-kind” real estate.
 Many people mistakenly believe that “like-kind” means that you must acquire the same type of real estate that was sold in order to complete an exchange.
 Nothing could be further from the truth.
 Exchangers can sell one type of real estate and buy an entirely different type of real estate.
 In order to qualify as “like-kind,” the real estate must be held for productive use in a trade or business, or for investment purposes.
 Real estate held primarily for resale purposes (flips, held for a year or less, or as inventory) or for personal use is generally disallowed.
 Most real estate that produces rental income is generally eligible regardless of the type.
 Real estate that is part primary residence and part rental property can generally qualify in part.

 What this means is that Exchangers have the opportunity to purchase replacement real estate of any type.
 For example, an Exchanger can sell vacant land and buy a strip mall or sell an apartment building and buy a triple-net lease property.
-Although 1031 exchanges are governed by federal law, state law determines what is considered real estate for purpose of the like-kind requirement.
-Therefore, exchanges of real estate interests such as air rights, easements, conservation easements, and development rights may be possible.
-The graphic below illustrates how all real estate held for business or investment purposes is “like-kind” to all other real estate held for business or investment purposes.
+1031 Exchangers can look to a combination of federal and state law to help determine if an asset is real estate for purpose of the like-kind requirement.
+Based on this guidance, the definition of “real property” for 1031 purposes is very broad and generous to investors.
+Therefore, it may be possible to exchange real estate interests such as air rights, easements, tenant-in-common interests, options, leases, conservation easements, oil and mineral rights, and development rights for similar rights or even for more traditional rights like fee interests in real estate.
+The below graphic illustrates how all real estate held for business or investment purposes is “like-kind” to all other real estate held for business or investment purposes.

 WHO IS LEGAL 1031?